 First Lady and ABCD faculty member Michelle Obama mentions the Asset-Based Community Development Institute and partner organization Public Allies in a speech at a conference hosted June 16, 2009 by Greater DC Cares.
 Visit Michelle Obama's faculty page to read her speech.

-Find the link on our navigation bar titled NEWS ABOUT ABCD, or click here to review our current news items.
+Find the link on our navigation bar titled NEWS ABOUT ABCD, or click here.

 back to top